phalcon-orphanage/docs/en/translate.md

 ];
 ```

-An exemple of loading such a file is provided in the *Component Usage* section.
+An example of loading such a file is provided in the *Component Usage* section.

 ### Csv
 The translation strings are stored in a `.csv` format files.